Sarki/gnome-system-menu/README.md

 ## Manual Installation
 - (Optionnal but recommended) Uninstall gnome-system-menu if you have installed it from the Gnome Software Center
 - Clone this repo (or download and unzip it)
+- Change the /icons/logo.svg file if you want anything other than the Ubuntu logo.
 - Run install.sh inside the directory
 - Restart the GNOME Shell and enable the extension using the GNOME Tweak Tool (disconnect from your session)